 - Drizzle the rice vinegar over the hot potatoes.

-- Add the red onion, celery, and mayonnaise sauce to the bowl.
+- Add the shallot, celery, and mayonnaise sauce to the bowl.

 - Fold gently to combine the ingredients.